Climate activist Harjeet Singh's company calls ED action baseless, biased | Law-Order

 ''We fully cooperated and provided all relevant information and documentary evidence and remain willing to extend complete cooperation and furnish any further information required by the competent authorities,'' it said.

-The ED had alleged that the company's primary activity appears to be channelling foreign funds to run narratives furthering the FF-NPT ( the Fossil Fuel Non-Proliferation Treaty) cause in India on behalf of foreign influencer groups.
+The ED had alleged that the company's primary activity appears to be channelling foreign funds to run narratives furthering the Fossil Fuel Non-Proliferation Treaty's (FF-NPT) cause in India on behalf of foreign influencer groups.

+The agency added that while FF-NPT is presented as a climate initiative, its adoption could expose India to legal challenges in international forums like the International Court of Justice (ICJ) and severely compromise the nation's energy security and economic development.
+The Fossil Fuel Non-Proliferation Treaty Initiative group also said that they are concerned by the news of action against their strategic advisor Harjeet Singh.

+"We understand that Harjeet Singh was detained overnight and granted bail by the competent authority, after consideration of the merits of the case.
+We are concerned by the news and are following the situation closely," Director at Fossil Fuel Non-Proliferation Treaty Initiative, Alex Rafalowicz said in a statement.

 The FF-NPT is a proposed international treaty aiming to phase out fossil fuel production.